eringrand/eringrand.github.io/_posts/2015-04-01-aprilreading.md

 ---
 layout: post
-title: Suggested Links from Spring and Summer
+title: Suggested Links from Spring and Summer 2015
 tags: youtube astronomy data science columbia
 ---

-Oh look, I forgot to post my list.
-Instead of going back and separating it out, I've decided to combine my suggestions for all the months I've missed.

 ## Articles:
 * This article is about a year old, but I still find it fascinating.